0

 Welcome to our dedicated website for the development of Seaham Solar Park, a solar park located approximately 1.5 kilometres to the north of Seaham.

 Our proposal has the potential to provide enough clean, affordable energy to meet the power needs of c.
-16,000 homes while avoiding c.
-14,000 tonnes of carbon emissions every year.
+11,000 homes.

-We are in the early stages of the developing our proposals.
-We are committed to working closely with local residents and stakeholders as we develop our proposals to ensure that the project delivers clean, green, affordable energy as well as improving local ecosystems, economy and providing community benefits.
+We are committed to continue working closely with local residents and stakeholders where possible, to ensure the project delivers clean, green, affordable energy as well as improving local ecosystems, economy and providing community benefits.

 You can see a recording of the online consultation event here: https://seahamsolar.communityuk.site/watchit